Key Takeaways

 The Complete Ad Revenue Resource Center

-One of the most common examples of a hybrid subscription and ad revenue model is the old "remove ads" value exchange, in which a user pays a subscription fee in order to view your content without ads.
-While this is a common (and ingenious) monetization model, it's not the only way to combine ad revenue and subscription revenue.
+One of the most common examples of a hybrid subscription and ad revenue model is the old "remove ads" value exchange, in which a user pays a subscription fee to view your content without ads.
+While this is a common (and ingenious) monetization model, it's not the only way to combine ad revenue and subscription revenue to generate income.

 For example, if you use rewarded video ads on your site or app, you can make the "reward" the ability to view a piece of content that would otherwise only be available to subscribers.
-That way, you encourage much more ad revenue from your users who aren't yet ready to pay the full subscription fee.
+That way, you encourage much more ad revenue from your users who aren't yet ready to pay the full subscription fee, while still offering additional benefits to your paying customers.

 Hybrid Model Pros

-• The hybrid model can best serve all users: those who don't mind ads and those who would pay money to not have to see them.
+• The hybrid model can best serve all users: those who don't mind ads and those who would pay money to not have to see them, maximizing your potential revenue from both free users and subscribers.

 • Under a hybrid model, a user is never without value to you.
-If they don't subscribe, you still get the ad revenue from their impressions on your platform.
+If they don't subscribe, you still earn ad revenue from their ad impressions on your platform.

-• Using both monetization models can provide you with actionable information about your users' preferences and behaviors.
+• Using both monetization models can provide you with actionable information about your users' preferences and behaviors, helping improve user engagement.

 Hybrid Model Cons